Tailwind CSS: Beyond Traditional CSS – Advantages, Use Cases, and Implementation Guide

 Interaction States

-Tailwind CSS has an active community and a wide range of plugins that extend its functionality.
+Tailwind CSS has an active community and a wide range of plugins that extend its functionalities.
 Some popular plugins include:

-- @tailwindcss /typography: To improve typography in articles and blogs.
+- @tailwindcss/typography: To enhance typography in articles and blogs.

-- @tailwindcss /aspect-ratio: To maintain constant aspect ratios on elements.
+- @tailwindcss/aspect-ratio: To maintain consistent aspect ratios in elements.

 To install a plugin, simply use npm: